SharvariYeole/portfolio/visualizing-government-debt.md

  pensions and standardised guarantee schemes, and other accounts payable.
 - Changes in government debt over time primarily reflect the impact of past government deficits.

-Below is a chart showing the Debt-to-GDP ratios of countries around the world for the year 2019.
+Below is a bar chart showing the Debt-to-GDP ratios of countries around the world for the year 2019.
 Click on the bars to get specific information.

 <iframe src="https://data.oecd.org/chart/7kpg" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/7kpg" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2019</a></iframe>